matthew-brett/ds-pxe/README.md

 * Unpacks the archive into a directory `/installers`, on the laptop;
 * Runs the script `/installers/post_install.sh`.

-The `Makefile` compiles the `installers.tar` archive to the state that you want it.
-It must include the file `post_install.sh`, but it may also include archives you want to copy across, or use during the install.
+The `Makefile` at the root of this repository compiles the `installers.tar` archive to the state that you want it.
+The archive must include the file `post_install.sh`, but it may also include archives you want to copy across or use during the install.

 In my case, the `Makefile` downloads the RStudio install `.deb` package, to include in the `installers.tar` archive.
 The `post_install.sh` script (indirectly) installs this `.deb` file and does further installation of useful R packages.

+If you want 32 bit / i386 installs, you may want to run `make` from the `i386` directory, to install the 32-bit kernel files, and build `installers.tar`.
+Then consider running `make weblinks` in that directory, to link the i386 directory into the web server tree.

 ## All done